-FACT CHECKEDYou can't skip leg days, right?
-True...but, you can't skip upper body workouts either!
-Whether you can't make it to the gym or you simply prefer bodyweight-only workouts, we have the ultimate upper body bodyweight workout (try to say that 5 times fast) for you to follow.
+You cannot skip leg day, right?
+True.
+But you also cannot pretend your upper body will magically train itself.
+If you cannot make it to the gym or you just prefer bodyweight-only workouts, this is your go-to upper body bodyweight workout (try to say that 5 times fast).

 Now, let's look at the contents of this post: